raspberrypilearning/comic-character/en/step_2.md

 title: What is a function and how are they used in JavaScript?
 ---

 In JavaScript, a function is a reusable block of code that performs a specific task.

-It helps keep your code organized and efficient.
+Functions make your code modular and easier to understand, especially when you have tasks that need to be done multiple times.
+They're like tools you can use over and over in different parts of your code.

 Writing a Function: